How much will your countertop installation cost?

 How much do granite countertops cost?

-On average nationwide, granite countertops cost $40 to $200 per square foot for the stone and installation.
+The national average cost to install a granite countertop ranges from around $1,418-$3,811, and most people pay around $2,326, according to Thumbtack data.
 The total cost depends on the size, quality, thickness, and grade of the granite, as well as the complexity of the installation.

 Durable and beautiful, granite is a popular countertop material.
 However, granite's not cheap.
 It's one of the more expensive kitchen countertop and bathroom vanity materials since it has to be cut out of the earth, from a quarry, not rolled off an assembly line.
 But its durability means it will last much longer than a less expensive material like laminate, which costs around one-third as much as granite but will only last 20 years, tops.